 Following Texas statehood, Baylor served as a judge in the Texas Supreme Court and as a circuit judge.
 He was an avocational preacher around Washington County, traveling on horseback with his rifle in the sling of his saddle and his Bible stowed in a saddlebag.
 Judge Baylor would often hold court during the day and preach at night.
 The area was far from being secure and ministers of that day were known to preach with their pistols and rifles close by, in case the congregation were to be attacked.

-He was a man of “firsts” and is said to have preached the first sermon and held the first court in Waco.
-He is also credited with having contributed the first $1,000 to the university that bore his name and yet he became nearly destitute in his later years.
+He was a man of many “firsts” and is said to have preached the first sermon and held the first court in Waco.
+He is also credited with having contributed the first $1,000 to the university that bore his name.
+However, yet he became nearly destitute in his later years.
 Among his other difficulties, he was denied a U. S. veteran’s military pension upon the accusation that he was disloyal (to the Union) because he had served as a Texas judge during the Civil War.
 This was despite his having served in the War of 1812 and also in the Creek Indian troubles of 1836.
-U. S. veterans pensions were limited to Union veterans, but Baylor did not serve on either side during the Civil War, as he was already 70 years old when it began.
-Judge Baylor resided in Washington County until his death in January, 1874.
-He was initially interred on the old Baylor campus in Independence, Washington County, but in 1917 his remains were relocated to a place of honor on the Belton, Texas campus of Mary-Hardin Baylor, a sister school created in the late 1880s when Baylor relocated from to Waco from Independence.
+U. S. veterans pensions were limited to Union veterans, but Baylor did not serve on either side during the Civil War, as he was already 70 years old by the time that the war began.
+Judge Baylor resided in Washington County until his death on January 6, 1874.
+He was initially interred on the old Baylor campus in Independence, Washington County, but in 1917 his remains were relocated to a place of honor on the Belton, Texas campus of Mary-Hardin Baylor, a sister school of Baylor University created in the late 1880s when Baylor relocated from to Waco from Independence.

 On a lighter note, the judge may be the only such university founder to have an insect named after him.
 In the early 1970s, a Baylor associate professor, Dr. Julian F. Watkins II, collected an ant on the side of the Sid Richardson Science Building on the Waco campus.
 Dr. Watkins examined it and found that it was an “undescribed species” and so he named it neivamyrmex baylori in honor of the founder.